lvn/uberman/readme.md

     upvotes: Number
 });

-blogAPI.listen(3000);
+blogAPI.listen(1337);
 ```

-This creates an API with an endpoint `blogPost`, backed by a MongoDB collection named `blogPost`.
-The following default operations on the endpoint, routed to `/blog-post`, are also generated:
+This creates an API with an endpoint route `blog-posts`, backed by a MongoDB collection named `blogPosts`.
+The following default operations on the endpoint, routed to `/blog-posts`, are also generated:
 * a query operation on `GET /blog-posts`
 * a create operation on `POST /blog-posts`
 * a retrieve operation on `GET /blog-posts/:id`
 * an update operation on `PUT /blog-posts/:id`
 * a destroy operation on `DELETE /blog-posts/:id`

-## Requests
-Uberman uses Morgan to perform logging of all operations.

-## Responses